GiuseppeMagazzu/GiuseppeMagazzu.github.io/_posts/2021-06-23-pipeline_study.markdown

 <script src="https://gist.github.com/GiuseppeMagazzu/fbbff3db1a4a8f8cbffe98fe13a20986.js"></script>

 Please also note that we defined `random_state=1` in order to make the results reproducible.
-In theory, [as suggested](https://scikit-learn.org/stable/common_pitfalls.html) by Scikit-learn's User Guide, we should leave `random_state` to the default value in the models (in general you want to estimate the robustness of your algorithms with respect to their randomness).
-This way, only the data and the splits will be reproducible, but not the model.
-However, we want to demonstrate that our code is equivalent to the internal code in `Pipeline`, so the results need to be identical.
+In theory, [as suggested](https://scikit-learn.org/stable/common_pitfalls.html) by Scikit-learn's User Guide, we should leave `random_state` to the default value in the models (in general you want to estimate the robustness of your algorithms with respect to their random initialization).
+This way, only the data and the splits will be reproducible, but not the models' results.
+However, here we want to demonstrate that our code is equivalent to the internal code in `Pipeline`, so we need to set it in the models too in order to have identical results.

 ## Example 1
 Let's start with a simple, basic example.
 We are going to use `Pipeline` with a support vector machine.
 Please remember that we are not trying to develop a proper machine learning model, but instead to explain how `Pipeline` really works, with plainer code.